It’s not just Google or Facebook: The freezer aisle is ad targeting you now

 I walk into a Walgreens just off Union Square in New York City that seems, on the surface, to be just like any other pharmacy.
 But as I make my way to the back of the store, where there are refrigerators and freezers that store cold drinks, ice cream, and other frozen food, the walls start to glow.
 That’s because the doors of most of these coolers are no longer the see-through glass you’d expect: Instead, they’re covered with screens that display what’s behind them using cheery, digital images and flashing promotions.

 A man walks up to the screens, perplexed.
 “What the fuck is this?” he exclaims to an employee nearby, who is there to solicit feedback on the newfangled freezer doors.
-She explained briefly.
-“This is the future,” he said in awe.
+She explains briefly.
+“This is the future,” he says in awe.

 We live in a surveillance society, from the cameras that dot many street corners to the constantly tracking phones in our pockets.
 And soon, even the freezer door at your local convenience store will be tracking you too.